-Late-eighteenth century church and attached presbytery, built by the Rev Thomas Gabb and paid for by Elizabeth Heneage.
+A late-eighteenth century church and attached presbytery, built by the Rev Thomas Gabb and paid for by Elizabeth Heneage.
 The church is of great historical importance as an early Catholic parish church, being built just five years after the second Catholic Relief Act.
-Architecturally the building is a good but not exceptional example of a Georgian chapel; it was altered in the mid-Victorian period.
+Architecturally it is a good example of a Georgian chapel, altered in the mid-Victorian period.
 The interior is notable for its superb original reredos enclosing an altarpiece.

 Problems with settlement of the structure, exacerbated by being struck by a tornado in 1876, lead to repairs being carried out and it is likely that at this time the external buttresses and rather gaunt Lombard tracery in the windows were added, in an attempt to medievalise the structure.
 The church was re-roofed in 1967 (Lobb & Sweetmen of Cowes, architects) and the interior redecorated.
 Reordering took place in about 1975, when it is presumed that the altar tabernacle, described by Little (p.46) as a copy of that from the English College at Douai destroyed in the French Revolution, was itself destroyed.
 There was further restoration and redecoration in the 1990s.
 The church was originally dedicated to the Holy Trinity but the dedication was changed when an Anglican parish church dedicated to the Holy Trinity was opened in Cowes in 1832.

 The church is set back from the road behind a brick wall, stepped up over a pointed-arched entrance to a flight of steps leading up to the porch.
 Two further arches give access to the presbytery.